 How to remove tire marks

 It may take a bit of scrubbing and a second soaking to remove it all depending on how long you have let the marks build up.
 Another product that people have had success with is Goof Off.
-You can usually find it at your local home improvement centers.
+You can usually find it at your local home improvement centers or auto parts stores.

 Every once in a while someone will have tire marks that just don’t want to come up due to a long period of buildup that has allowed the plasticizers to migrate further into the coating.
-Sometimes an inferior epoxy can be the blame as well.
+Inferior epoxy can be the blame as well.
 When this happens there are some commercial products that are designed just for this.

 An example of one such product would be NAB Black Streak and Tire Mark Remover.
-It’s produced by North American Bioindustries and is available in a sample size to try out, as well as a 32oz. size bottle.
-It has been used successfully to remove stubborn tire marks on factory floors.
+It’s produced by North American Bioindustries and is available in a sample size to try out, as well as a 32oz. size containers.
+It has been used successfully to remove stubborn tire marks on factory floors for years.

-Just remember, if you do have a car that is leaving tire marks on your epoxy garage floor, the best thing you can do to prevent any permanent tire stains is to not let the marks build up over a period of time.
-If you do regular garage floor maintenance and clean the stains up you should not have any issues.
+If you have a car that is leaving tire marks on your epoxy garage floor, the best thing you can do to prevent any permanent tire stains is to not let the marks build up over a period of time to begin with.
+Routinely cleaning your garage floor coating is great preventative maintenance that helps to prevent these issues.
 Also, if you have a car that sits for long periods of time, you may want to park each tire over a small scrap of cardboard, carpet, or any other material that you can discard.